Deving789/NBA_Final-Project/README.md

 ### Part 1 Submission Rubric

 #### 1. Presentation:
-See [Main branch](https://github.com/Deving789/NBA_Final-Project/tree/main).
+See also the [Main branch](https://github.com/Deving789/NBA_Final-Project/tree/main).
 The team drafted the project, including the following:

 ✓ Selected topic